Wilhelm Simetsreiter

 Wilhelm "Willy" Simetsreiter (16 March 1915 – 17 July 2001), popularly known as Schimmy, was a German footballer.

+Biography

 A native of Munich, Simetsreiter played his career along the left wing for his club Bayern Munich.
 He is usually considered the fastest-ever player at this position in the club's history.

-He scored three goals against Luxembourg on 4 August at the 1936 Summer Olympics in Berlin.He was also part of Germany's squad at the 1936 Summer Olympics.
+He scored three goals against Luxembourg on 4 August at the 1936 Summer Olympics in Berlin.
+He was also part of Germany's squad at the 1936 Summer Olympics.
 At the time, the 21-year-old was one of the youngest players in the national side to score a hat-trick.
-During the 1930s, Simetsreiter was capped a total of eight times by the Germany national football team.
+During the 1930s, Simetsreiter was capped a total of eight times by the German national football team.